septentrio-gnss/septentrio_gnss_driver/README.md

 # ROSaic

 ## Overview
 This repository keeps track of the driver development process.
-Our goal is to build a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ (stay tuned for Python version) - that is compatible with Septentrio's mosaic-X5 GNSS receiver.
+Our goal is to build a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that is compatible with Septentrio's mosaic-X5 GNSS receiver.
 It will also be extended to ROS2, modifications mainly addressing launch file configurations.

 Main Features:
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both the serial and the TCP/IP protocols